alcp1/HMSG/README.md

 # HMSG
-HAPCAN / MQTT / Socket Server Gateway for Raspberry Pi
+HAPCAN / MQTT / Socket Server Gateway for Raspberry Pi!

 # Scope
 The HAPCAN - MQTT - Socket Gateway (or **HMSG** for short) was originally thought to be an extension of the HAPCAN ETHERNET INTERFACE (univ 3.102.0.x), with the following features: